FrostForth/Comics/README.md

 - What are possible limitations in your design and how could you address these?

 Since the samples were not randomly sampled, it may not be truly possible to infer the study's results to the population.
 However, random sampling cannot be used in this case, as many of the samples would have overlapping data.
 This also means that the individuals in the dataset from the same publisher are not independent.
-Therefore, we must merely assume that each sample of characters with more than 5 appearances is representative of all chararacters in their respective population.
+Therefore, we must merely assume that each sample of characters with more than 5 appearances is representative of all characters in their respective population.

 ## Data